CALL FOR ENTRIES IS OPEN.

 In the future, the festival plans to hold youth filmmaker camps.
 These workshops will teach leadership skills and independence.

-Several documentaries on cultural, humane, and social issues have screened at the Red Rock Film Festival such "Hell and Back Again", "The Interrupters", "Being Elmo", and "Watchers of the Sky", showing that Red Rock boasts a spectacular atmosphere to see a quality Doc.
+Several documentaries on cultural, humane, and social issues have screened at the Red Rock Film Festival such as "Cartel Land", "Hell and Back Again", "The Interrupters", "Being Elmo", and "Watchers of the Sky", showing that Red Rock boasts a spectacular atmosphere to see a quality Doc.
 Utah is also the home of the Utah Shakespeare Festival, another reason why Cedar City is called 'Festival City'.

 Q: WHEN DO I NEED TO SUBMIT?